-- Keep the operator panel clean. - Emergency stop and other safety functions may not be controlled from the operator panel. - Do not use too much force or sharp objects when touching the keys, touchscreen etc.
+- Keep the operator panel clean. - Emergency stop and other safety functions may not be controlled from the operator panel. - Do not use excessive force or sharp objects when operating the touchscreen.

 1.4 Service and Maintenance

 - Only qualified personnel should carry out repairs. - The agreed warranty applies. - Before carrying out any cleaning or maintenance operations, disconnect the equipment from the electrical supply. - Clean the display and surrounding front cover with a soft cloth and mild detergent. - Replacing the battery incorrectly may result in explosion.
 Only use batteries recommended by the supplier.
 During the warranty period, the battery needs to be replaced by an authorized Beijer Electronics service center. - The unit can be reset by using the reset switch located behind the fan.